-The functional and presentation currency is EUR which in accordance with IAS 21 has been determined to be the functional currency of Arctic Fish Holding AS as of 01.07.2023 and onwards.
+The functional and presentation currency is EUR which in accordance with the Accounting Act § 3-4 has been determined to be the functional currency of Arctic Fish Holding AS as of 01.07.2023 and onwards.
 From the second half of the year 2023 all revenues of all the entities are in EUR, as well as the majority of the operating costs and the Group's financing.